-(Sprick, Garrison & Howard, 2000)
+Sprick, Garrison & Howard (2000).
+ParaPro: Supporting the Instructional Process

 TALKING WITH STUDENTS ABOUT BEHAVIOR

 - Keep your talk primarily positive and instructive (especially during calm phase). - Goal is to teach students to assume responsibility for their actions and choices in their social interactions and work. - Emphasize the description of the positive events that will follow expected performance. - "What will happen if you complete..."